Global existence and Blow-up for the 1D damped compressible Euler equations with time and space dependent perturbation: Introduction

-where $\lambda_1$ and $\lambda_2$ are non-negatives such that $\lambda_1 + \lambda_2 >1$.
+Here $x \in \R$ is the Lagrangian spatial variable and $t \in \R_+$ is time. $u=u(t,x)$ and $v=v(t,x)$ are the real valued unknown functions, which stand for the specific volume and the fluid velocity. $\varepsilon $ is a positive and small parameter.
 In the case with $a\equiv 0$, the equations in \eqref{de0} are the compressible Euler, which is a fundamental model for the compressible inviscid fluids.
 In the case with $a\not\equiv 0$, this system describes the flow of fluids in porous media.
 We assume that the flow is barotropic ideal gases.
 Namely the pressure $p$ satisfies that

 For initial data, in order to avoid the singularity of $p'$, we assume that there exists constant $\delta_0 >0$ such that for all $x \in \R$

 The local existence and the uniqueness of solutions of \eqref{de0} hold with $C^1 _b$ initial data (e.g. Friedrichs \cite{KF}, Lax \cite{lax0} and Li and Wu \cite{LW}).
 If $u(0,\cdot ), v (0,\cdot ) \in C^1 _b (\R)$ and $a \in C^1 _b ([0,\infty)\times \R)$ and \eqref{nosin} is assumed, then \eqref{de0} has a local and unique solution $(u,v) \in C^1 _b ([0,T] \times \R)$ such that $u(t,x)>0$.